StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 -  The installation script installs Payara running HTTPS on port 8181, so make sure all firewall rules allow that port to be accessed.

+- StrongKey's FIDO Server must be installed before the sample Relying Party and sample WebAuthn.

 ----------------

 ## Installation